Cody-Learner/Arch-Image/README.md

 [aurt@arch-aurt-2018-05-16 root]$
 ```

-After the 'aurt-setup-img' script finishes, you'll be looning at this:
+After the 'aurt-setup-img' script finishes, you'll see this:
 ```
 ========================================================================